remy/next-go-mummy/src/readme.md

 In the modern day, you're tasked with the job of rescuing the archaeologists from their failed pyramid plundering.

-u must navigate five catacombs, avoiding the guardians, rescue those muppets and bring them back to Blighty.
+You must navigate five catacombs, avoiding the guardians, rescue those muppets and bring them back to Blighty.
 Surround the tombs to find the archaeologist and key to escape their contents.

 And remember: DON'T GET CHOMPED!